arindas/proglog/README.md

 Added tests for verifying the correctness of the implementation.

 ### v0.2.0 Chapter 2 - Add a protobuf definition for Record
-Created a protobuf definition for log record at ./api/v1/log.proto and generated corresponding go stubs for it using `protoc`
+Created a protobuf definition for log record in [log.proto](./api/v1/log.proto) and generated corresponding go stubs for it using `protoc`

 Created a convenience Makefile for easily generating go stubs in the future.